 - Configuring the webhook service for usage data.

-- Generating usage reports.
+- Viewing usage data.

 If you need to generate a large report, Skytap can compile it offline and email it to you when it’s done.